 If we review the various ages of history, we will see that in every generation the Lord has offered the opportunity of repentance to any who were willing to turn to him.
 When Noah preached God’s message of repentance, all who listened to him were saved.
 Jonah told the Ninevites they were going to be destroyed, but when they repented, their prayers gained God’s forgiveness for their sins, and they were saved, even though they were not of God’s people.

 Let these commandments and precepts strengthen us to live in humble obedience to his sacred words.
-As Scripture asks: Whom shall I look upon with favour except the humble, peaceful man who trembles at my words?
+As Scripture asks: Whom shall I look upon with favor except the humble, peaceful man who trembles at my words?
+[Is.
+66:2]

 Sharing then in the heritage of so many vast and glorious achievements, let us hasten toward the goal of peace, set before us from the beginning.
 Let us keep our eyes firmly fixed on the Father and Creator of the whole universe, and hold fast to his splendid and transcendent gifts of peace and all his blessings.

-This excerpt from St. Clement’s First Letter to the Corinthians, written around AD 95, treats of humble repentence, mercy, and the blood of Christ.
-It is used in the Roman Catholic Office of Readings for Ash Wednesday with the accompanying lenten biblical reading taken from Isaiah 58:1 – 12.
+This excerpt from St. Clement’s First Letter to the Corinthians [ca. AD 95] treats of humble repentance, mercy, and the blood of Christ.
+It appears in the Roman Catholic Office of Readings for Ash Wednesday.
+The accompanying Ash Wednesday biblical reading is from Isaiah 58:1 – 12.